Bryan Reynolds Preview, Player Props: Pirates vs. Cardinals

-On Tuesday, Bryan Reynolds (.565 slugging percentage in past 10 games, including three home runs) and the Pittsburgh Pirates play the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 7:05 PM ET.
+On Wednesday, Bryan Reynolds (.556 slugging percentage in past 10 games, including three home runs) and the Pittsburgh Pirates play the St. Louis Cardinals, whose starting pitcher will be Zack Thompson.
+First pitch is at 12:35 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Cardinals.
+He had a one-hit performance in his previous game (1-for-3) against the Cardinals.

 Bryan Reynolds Game Info & Props vs. the Cardinals